Skip to content

 Start with the job, not the model

-Small businesses do not fail at AI because the model is too weak.
-They fail because nobody defines the job.
+Small businesses fail at AI when no one defines the job.
 A founder asks ChatGPT for a sales email, an ops lead asks Claude for a summary, and a marketer asks for campaign ideas.
 Everyone gets a useful answer, but the company learns nothing.

-That is why the first consulting question is not which model to use.
-It is where repeated work already leaks time.
+That is why the first consulting question is where repeated work already leaks time.
 Intake triage, invoice follow-up, proposal drafting, support routing, meeting notes, weekly reporting, and content operations are better starting points than a company-wide AI initiative.

 Anthropic's May 2026 launch is the market giving the same answer.
 Claude for Small Business did not ship as an abstract chatbot pitch.
 It shipped around existing tools and recurring admin jobs: payroll planning, month-end close, sales campaigns, invoice chasing, document signing, and office work.

 That is the right shape.
 The question for a business owner is whether the packaged workflow covers the actual work.
-If yes, use it; if no, the next step is not a larger deck, it is a vault and one workflow pilot.
+If yes, use it.
+If the packaged workflow misses the actual work, the next step is a vault and one workflow pilot.

 The buying decision in one table